Emmy-Akintz/Emmy-Akintz/README.md

 <!--- 🔭 I’m currently working on a project with [Toraaah](https://github.com/Toraaah) -->
 - 🔭 I’m currently working on a project: [real-estate-website](https://github.com/Emmy-Akintz/food-website) with [Imisioluwa](https://github.com/imisi99)
-- 🌱 I’m currently learning MERN stack and react-native
+- 🌱 I’m currently learning react-native (expo)...
 - 👯 I’m looking to collaborate on open source projects
 - 📫 How to reach me: **<emzyakints2005@gmail.com>**
 - 👨‍💻 All of my projects are available at [https://emmy-akintz.netlify.app](https://emmy-akintz.netlify.app/)